KierownikStacji/EasyVPK/README.md

-# EasyPlugin
+# EasyVPK
-EasyPlugin is an easy to use hombrew application for the PSVITA that installs taiHENkaku plugins from [VitaDB](https://vitadb.rinnegatamante.it/#/plugins).
+EasyVPK is an easy to use hombrew application for the PSVITA that downloads vpks from [VitaDB](https://vitadb.rinnegatamante.it/#/plugins).

 ## "Planned features"
-- Ability to change the plugin database.
-- Touch controls
+- Downloading data files
-- Installing Homebrew apps that come with plugins (for now they get copied to ux0:tai/VPKS/ so you can install them using VitaShell)
+- Installing Homebrew apps that come with plugins (for now they get copied to ux0:VPKS/ so you can install them using VitaShell)
-- Display PSP icons

 ## Building